wikimedia/mediawiki-extensions-WikimediaEvents/OWNERS.md

-# Code ownership for components of WikimediaEvents
+# Code ownership for instruments in WikimediaEvents

 The code in this repository is loaded globally for all users of Wikipedia and other public Wikimedia Foundation wikis.
 Including for all page types, namespaces, skins, and devices.

-Shipping code here comes at a cost, and it is important that campaigns leave a trace to contact owners.
-This way, if optimisations are proposed, there is a way to contact for code review, and to routinely evaluate whether gathered data is still actively being used and providing value so as to free up budget for other teams to deploy campaigns.
+Shipping code comes at a cost.
+It is important that campaigns leave a trace to contact their owners so that, if optimisations are proposed, there is a way to contact them for code review, and also to routinely evaluate whether gathered data is still actively being used and providing value to free up budget for other teams to deploy campaigns.

 ## mw-js-deprecate